PedroFurlann/solidusMobile/README.md

-Solidus mobile app with expo
+Solidus mobile app made with expo and typescript